-Battery Drains Faster
+Tablet Battery Drains Faster

-To save battery, the simplest thing you can do is to ensure that the backlight is dim, as it consumes maximum power.
-You could also keep your tablets battery saver mode on, so that the settings automatically change every time the battery drops.
+Once charged, your tablet can work for a good five to six hours at a stretch.
+But if you have a habit of keeping all the apps open all the time, battery life can take a severe hit.
+To save battery, the simplest thing you can do is to ensure that the screen brightness is only as bright as it needs to be.
+You could also keep your tablets battery saver mode on so that the settings automatically change every time the battery drops.

 To reduce battery drain, set a shorter time before your screen turns off by going to:

 - Tap Display or Screen, depending on your tablet’s operating system.

 - Now go the sub-menu where you can set Screen Timeout settings.